alwaysdata/documentation/src/content/en/docs/domains/troubleshooting.md

 ## Domain suspended by ICANN

 Many registries verify domain owners' email addresses to ensure they are functioning correctly.
+This verification email is sent by `noreply@domainnameverification.net`.

 For domains managed by [ICANN](https://www.icann.org/), in particular, owners have 15 days to validate their email address.

 A `whois` will show the following message: `Domain Status: clientHold`

-From the alwaysdata administration interface, the following message - **Domains > Details of [example.org] - 🔎 > Status** tab - lets you send the email:
+From the administration panel, the following message - **Domains > Details of [example.org] - 🔎 > Status** tab - lets you send the email:

 ```
 This domain has been suspended by ICANN because its owner did not confirm their email address before the deadline following its creation, transfer, or change of ownership.